Weighted Cycles on Weaves: Weighted Cycles and Their Merodromies

-For the homotopy move (2) (the right picture in the first row of Figure \ref{fig: homotopies}), let us suppose the decorated flags are $xN$ on the left and $yN$ on the right.
-Then by the same computation as above, we find that the merodromy on the LHS is $h^{s_i.\mu}$ while the merodromy on the RHS is $(s_i(h^{-1}))^{-\mu}=h^{s_i.\mu}$ as well.
+For the homotopy move (2), the initial decorated flag and terminal decorated flag of the weighted chain are the same and hence $M^\eta=1$.

-For the homotopy move (3) (the left picture in the second row of Figure \ref{fig: homotopies}), the initial decorated flag and terminal decorated flag of the weighted chain are the same and hence $M^\eta=1$.
+For the homotopy move (3), we observe that it is almost the composition of homotopy moves (0) and (2), except that one of the two merodromies is computed with the opposite $h$ distance (i.e., $h_\mp$ instead of $h_\pm$).
+It then follows from Lemma \ref{lem: signs of h-distances} that this homotopy move results in a sign $((-1)^{\alpha_i^\vee})^\mu=(-1)^{\inprod{\alpha_i^\vee}{\mu}}$.

-For the homotopy move (4) (the right picture in the second row of Figure \ref{fig: homotopies}), we may first use the diagonal $G$-action to move the decorated flags so that the decorated flag associated with the left face is $N$; we then apply Proposition \ref{prop: independent of decoration} to assume that the decorated flag associated with the top face is of the form $x_i(p)\overline{s}_iN$; under this setup, the merodromy across the left weave edge is $1$.
-The decorated flag associated with the right face is of the form $x_i(q)\overline{s}_ihN$ for some $h\in T$ and $q\neq p$, and as a result, the total merodromy on the RHS is $h^\mu$.
-The total merodromy on the LHS is $h_+(x_i(p)\overline{s}_iN, x_i(q)\overline{s}_ihN)^{\mu}$.
+For the homotopy move (4), since the picture has a rotational symmetry, we may assume without loss of generality that all the weave edges are oriented downward.
+Furthermore, we may first use the diagonal $G$-action to move the decorated flags so that the decorated flag associated with the left face is $N$; we then apply Proposition \ref{prop: independent of decoration} to assume that the decorated flag associated with the top face is of the form $x_i(p)\overline{s}_iN$; under this setup, the merodromy across the left weave edge is $1$.
+The decorated flag associated with the right face is of the form $x_i(q)\overline{s}_ihN$ for some $h\in T$ and $q\neq p$, and as a result, the merodromy across the bottom weave edge is $h_-(x_i(q)\overline{s}_ihN, N)^\mu=s_i(h^{-1})^{\mu}=h^{-\mu}$ (note that $s_i.\mu=\mu$ by assumption).
+The remaining merodromy across the right weave edge is $h_+(x_i(p)\overline{s}_iN, x_i(q)\overline{s}_ihN)^{\mu}$.
 By applying the identity

 we note that